 Coming in a close second to falafel from Rue des Rosiers are fresh Lebanese pizzas from Man’Ouché, a small stand situated in the city center, a block away from the Centre Georges Pompidou.
 Made by hand on a hot, dome-shaped griddle, these large flatbreads are meal-sized versions of the smaller ones served in most Lebanese eateries.

-Traditionally smothered with a layer of za’atar, a distinctively aromatic seasoning made by crushing together sesame seeds, sumac, thyme and other herbs and blending with olive oil, other common toppings include Lebanese cheese, fresh mint leaves, black olives and shredded meat.
-The fresh flatbread is rolled into a wrap with your desired ingredients and then encased in foil to keep it warm and melty– perfect for strolling around and nibbling, or settling to sit (as per my own tradition) on the enormous, sloping plaza overlooking the Pompidou.
-Just watch out for the pigeons– they love the stuff too, and aren’t shy.
+Traditionally smothered with a layer of za’atar, a distinctively aromatic seasoning made by crushing sesame seeds, sumac, thyme and other herbs and blending with olive oil, other common toppings include Lebanese cheese, fresh mint leaves, black olives and shredded meat.
+The handmade, doughy flatbread is rolled into a wrap with your desired ingredients and then encased in foil to keep it warm and melty– perfect for strolling around and nibbling, or settling to sit (as per my own tradition) on the enormous, sloping plaza overlooking the Pompidou.
+Just watch out for the pigeons– they love the stuff too, and certainly aren’t shy about trying to steal your food.

 Man’ouché also sells falafel wraps, kebab and a variety of other Lebanese specialties for takeaway.